 Continuing professional development also known as CPD refers to the process of documenting the skills, knowledge and experience that you gain both formally and informally as you work, beyond any initial training or qualifications.
 It can be critical for both employees and employers because it manages the development of staff on an ongoing basis.

 The benefits of CPD can be seen from two perspectives.
 From the perspective of the employee and that of the employer.

-For employees, CPD maybe be a requirement for membership of a professional body such as if you are in the accounting or legal fields.
+For employees, CPD maybe be a requirement for membership of a professional body.
+Such as if you are in the accounting or legal fields.
 However, almost all career paths have some form of CPD that employees must undertake.
 It may not be a requirement for your practicing field but may be a requirement from your employer.
 Regardless if it’s required or not, it can be an essential ingredient to maintain or further your career.
-It ensures that the professional standard of your qualifications and registrations are maintained and can contribute to your professional sense of direction.
+It ensures that the professional standard of your qualifications and registrations are maintained.
+Likewise, it can contribute to your professional sense of direction.